Peptara LabsPEPTARA LABS

 Safety isn't a single number.
 It's a balance of risks and benefits over time, and it depends on who you are, what dose you're using, and what else is going on in your body.

-The GLP-1 class of peptides (semaglutide, tirzepatide, retatrutide, and a few others) has been studied in tens of thousands of patients in clinical trials.
+The GLP-1 class of peptides (semaglutide, tirzepatide, retatrutide, and a few others) has been studied in tens of thousands of participants in clinical trials.
 The SURPASS trials on tirzepatide enrolled over 13,000 people across multiple studies (Frias et al., 2021).
 The STEP trials on semaglutide enrolled close to 5,000 (Wilding et al., 2021).
 These are not new, untested compounds.
 They have years of safety data behind them.

 What's different about how most people are buying them now is that they're sourcing through research-grade channels rather than a pharmacy.
 That changes the conversation, but it doesn't change the underlying pharmacology.
 The molecule behaves the same way in your body whether it came from a US pharmacy or a vetted research supplier.
 What changes is purity, sterility, and dosing accuracy.
 Those are the variables you control by choosing your source carefully.